 Porirua City Community IT Educational Trust Board

-Graham Kelly is the founding, and present, Chair of the Porirua City Community IT Educational (or e-Learning) Trust which he established with Trustee Phil Major.
+Graham Kelly is the founding member of the Porirua City Community IT Educational (or e-Learning) Trust which he established with Trustee Phil Major.
 It was registered on 1 June 2001.

 Graham was a Parliamentarian for 16 years, from 1987-2003.
 He represented the Electorates of Porirua for 9 years and Mana for 6 years and was a Labour List MP for one more year before retiring and being appointed New Zealand's High Commissioner to Canada, Barbados, Guiana, Trinidad and Tobago and Jamaica for 3 years from 2003.

 Wendy has a strong desire to see many more connections taking place within Porirua.
-She believes that e-Learning and its relationship with all aspects of Our Porirua, provides a real opportunity to increase connectedness throughout the city.
+She believes that e-Learning and its relationship with all aspects of Our Porirua provides a real opportunity to increase connectedness throughout the city.
 Working with e-Learning since 2001 satisfies two of the things that give her the greatest pleasure, meeting people and writing.
-Her enthusiasm and positive spirit is contagious.
-She unconsciously uses all her meetings, engagement, writing and online communications to break down the kinds of barriers that hold communities in little pockets and, in doing so, brings people together.
+Her enthusiasm and positive spirit

 Wendy is an author and her book, ‘it’s your thoughts that count' – 'how to use your thoughts to transform your life’ has won a global e-book Award.
 It’s based on the experience she has gained from training leaders and managers in many aspects of communication.